 - Coconut aminos, to taste

-- In a large stock pot, add in beef bone broth, onion, carrots, garlic cloves, cinnamon sticks and coconut aminos.
+- In a large stock pot, add in beef bone broth, onion, carrots, garlic cloves, cinnamon sticks, star anise, cardamon pods, coriander seeds and coconut aminos.

 - Bring the broth to a boil over medium-high heat.
 Reduce heat to medium-low and let broth simmer for 30 minutes.